CVI

 Symptoms:

 The most common symptom of refractive errors is blurry vision; however, individuals with a chromosome 8p rearrangement may have difficulty expressing this.
-Here are additional symptoms to watch for:
+Additional symptoms to watch for include:

 - Frequent squinting